 Synchronous Study Rooms

 For classes that are online and synchronous, the law school has approximately 22 study rooms available for student use.
-Students in Legal Research & Writing (Mondays, Wednesdays and Fridays) and Lawyering (Tuesdays and Thursdays) will be assigned a room for online synchronous classes (see the Fall 2020 Course Grid for scheduled times).
+Students in Advocacy and Research will be assigned a room for online synchronous classes (see the course schedules for scheduled times).
 When not in use for these courses or when there is no reservation, the rooms are available for others to use for online synchronous classes.
 If all of the rooms are occupied, please consult the resource chart to find an available space on campus (the university is populating that list and it will be made available once it has been created).

 - Each seat in the library is reservable including soft seats, study carrels, tables, standing desks, and study rooms.
 Please reserve a seat anytime you come into the Law Library.
 The seat reservation system will be open at all times, except 4-6 am.
 Follow this link for a map of all reservable seats in the law library.